In this article, you’ll learn different types of welding processes with their working, advantages, disadvantage, applications, and more.

 The plasma is a gaseous mix-up of positive ions, electrons, and neutral gas molecules.
 The transferred arc process creates plasma jets of high energy density and can be used for high-speed welding and cutting ceramics, copper alloys, steels, aluminum, nickel alloys, and titanium alloys.

 EBM is also a liquid state welding process.
-In which, the metal-to-metal joint is made in a liquid or molten state.
-It is also described as a welding process because it accepts electrons kinetic energy to join two metal workpieces.
+The metal-to-metal joint is made in a liquid or molten state.
+It is also described as a welding process because it accepts electron’s kinetic energy to join two metal workpieces.

-Gas welding is performed by melting the sides or surfaces to be connected by gas flame and providing the molten metal to flow together, thus creating a solid continuous joint upon cooling.
+Gas welding is performed by melting the sides or surfaces connected by gas flame and providing the molten metal to flow together, thus creating a solid continuous joint upon cooling.

-Oxygen-acetylene mixtures are used to a very greater extent than others and hold a prominent position in the welding industry.
+Oxygen-acetylene mixtures are used much more often than others and hold a prominent position in the welding industry.
 The temperature of the oxy-acetylene flame in its hottest area is about 3200°C, while the temperature reached in the oxy-hydrogen flame is about 1900°C.

-Atomic hydrogen welding is an extremely high-temperature form of welding known as arc-atomic welding.
+Atomic hydrogen welding is a highly high-temperature form known as arc-atomic welding.
 This type of welding requires using hydrogen gas to shield two electrodes formed of tungsten.
-It can reach temperatures above an acetylene torch and it can be done with or without filler metal.
+It can reach temperatures above an acetylene torch and be done with or without filler metal.